 Data reported in MMF's Early Care and Education Trends and Key Factors (November 2016) reflect the data reported in our 2015-16 Community Assessment, highlighting a tremendous strain on families and employers resulting from a lack of affordable quality child care options.
-In a PY16 EHS family survey, half of the 111 families now receiving home based services indicated they are interested in finding child care for their infants and toddlers so they can work.
-Additional challenges families face due to the gap in services for 3 year old children were underscored in this survey.
+In a PY17 EHS family survey, 60% of the families now receiving home-based services indicated they are interested in finding child care for their infants and toddlers so they can work.
+Additional challenges families face due to the gap in services for 3-year-old children were underscored in this survey.

-The Child Care Demographics Report shows that for many of the areas served by EHS Discovery Station, there are 2 to 4 children per regulated child care slot and in some areas there are 4 or more children per regulated slot.
-Parents surveyed through the LOCATE: Child Care program report cost of child care as the number one reason for not finding child care in Montgomery County, followed by location, then schedule and no vacancies for infants.
-According to the Child Care in Montgomery County report, there are approximately 5.5 children for every regulated slot available for children under 2 years old.
+The Child Care Demographics Report shows that for many of the areas served by EHS Discovery Station, there are 2 to 4 children per regulated child care slot and in some areas, there are 4 or more children per regulated slot.
+Parents surveyed through the LOCATE: Child Care program report cost of child care as the number one reason for not finding child care in Montgomery County, followed by location, then location and no vacancies for infants.
+According to the Child Care in Montgomery County report, there are approximately 10 children for every regulated slot available for children under 2 years old.

 Locating care for children with special needs can be even more challenging.
-EHS Discovery Station served 45 children with special needs during PY16.
-This year the program has already surpassed that number serving 61 children with special needs half-way through the year.
-On the EHS Discovery Station Parent Interest Survey for PY17, almost half of the parents (49%) identified "accessing quality child care" as an area where they need additional support.
+EHS Discovery Station served 53 children with special needs during PY17.
+This is an 18% increase from the previous program year.
+On the EHS Discovery Station Parent Interest Survey for PY18 to date, more than half of the parents (51%) identified "accessing quality child care" as an area where they need additional support.
 Locating quality early childhood programs for children aging out of Early Head Start continues to be a challenge as well.
-There are less than 70 Head Start slots available for 3-year-olds in a County of over 1 million residents.
+There are approximately 60 Head Start slots available for 3-year-olds in a County of over 1 million residents.
 Limited subsidies and the high cost of child care are prohibitive for many families in accessing a high-quality early childhood learning environment.
 For that reason, many families end up placing their children in unlicensed child care situations where the quality and safety of the care is unregulated.
 In 2013 according to IRS filings, there were 2,595 non-employer establishments in the child care service industry, nearly three times the number of regulated Family Child Care Homes (Early Care and Education Trends and Key Factors).